aggresss/docker-library/README.md

 # docker-library
-docker file for selective use
+Dockerfile for selective use and view it on each branch